Shatter (video game)

-Shatter is a 2009 video game developed and published by Sidhe Interactive.
+Shatter is an action video game developed and published by Sidhe.
 The game was released on July 23, 2009 for PlayStation 3 via PlayStation Network, on March 15, 2010 for Microsoft Windows, on September 18, 2012 for OS X, and on March 14, 2013 for Linux.
-A remastered version developed by PikPok and published by Netflix was released for iOS and Android via Netflix Games on March 23, 2022.
-A version of the mobile remaster published by PikPok, subtitled Remastered Deluxe, is set to release in Q4 2022 for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+A remastered version developed by Sidhe's successor PikPok and published by Netflix was released for iOS and Android via Netflix Games on March 23, 2022.
+A version of the mobile remaster published by PikPok, subtitled Remastered Deluxe, was released on November 2, 2022 for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.

 Shatter uses the Arkanoid gameplay mechanic, with the addition of physics forces "suck" and "blow" to give the player control of the ball and other physics-enabled objects.

 Gameplay

 The game area consists of a paddle, a ball, and a field of blocks.
 To clear a level, the player must destroy all of the blocks.
 This is most commonly done by guiding the ball into them but blocks can also be destroyed using the Shard Storm power-up, by hitting the blocks with the paddle itself, or by sucking in fragments with the shield enabled to create "ricochet" bullets.

 As well as using the paddle to strike the ball, the player can also suck objects toward it or blow objects away.
 When a block is broken, it releases a number of shards that the players should collect in order to charge their Shard Storm bar.
 This can be done more efficiently by using the suck function to pull shards toward the paddle.
 The player collects these shards using the paddle.
 The suck and blow functions also affect the ball's trajectory so can be used to more accurately guide the ball to specific targets.
 Some blocks also react to the in-game physics and will move towards or away from the paddle as the suck and blow actions are used.
 The player can activate a shield around the paddle which will destroy blocks on contact; however, this also drains power from the Shard Storm meter.
 If a block hits the paddle when the shield is not activated the player loses control of the paddle for a few moments.

 Some blocks contain power-ups that have to be collected.
 All power-ups in the game are positive and trigger functions such as doubling the number of shards on the screen, making the ball more easily maneuverable, or giving the player an extra life.
 The player collects these power-ups by catching them with the paddle.
 Players can also release multiple balls into the arena at once.
 While this allows the player to collect points and clear the stage more quickly, it also makes the game more difficult.